 For a similar trail to Billy Wolff, but heading in the other direction, Rock Island Trail gives the opportunity to still pass the same many attractions like the Zoo, Botanical Gardens, and Antelope park, but heads Southwest ending in Densmore Park.
 Rock Island also gives opportunities to connect to trails like the Wilderness Park trails, Southpointe Trails, and the Billy Wolff Trail.

 Holmes Lake Trail

 This trail gives the perfect opportunity for a loop around Holmes Lake.
 Perfect for after any picnic or outing to the park.
-With connections to Old Cheney Road trail, Billy Wolf, and Antelope Creek trail, the Holmes Lake trail is also a perfect stop on any trek.
+With connections to Old Cheney Road trail, Billy Wolff, and Antelope Creek trail, the Holmes Lake trail is also a perfect stop on any trek.